DilaNurfadila/React-Firebase-TODO-app/README.md

 ### What is React?

-React is the most popular JavaScript front-end framework / library in use today.
-It's used by both established companies and new startups.
+React is a JavaScript library for building user interfaces.
+It's the most popular JavaScript front-end library in use today, also used by both established companies and new startups.

 ### What is Firebase?